 The Davis Family Library will be providing extended hours during the last week of classes and the exam period.

-24/7 hours started at 9 am on Sunday, 5/1 and will end at 8 pm on Tuesday, 5/17.
-Bring your ID – card access required between 11 pm and 7:30 am (9 am on Saturday and Sunday).
+24/7 hours will start at 7:30 am on Tuesday, 5/8 and will end at 8 pm on Tuesday, 5/22.
+Bring your ID – card access is required between 11 pm and 7:30 am (9 am on Saturday and Sunday).
 Guest passwords for computer access will not be issued between the hours of 11 pm and 8 am.